cvnovice95/DLAC/README.md

 | 52.941 | 23.272min     | DDP             | DataLoaderX   | BNInception | 5        | TSN   | RGB      | HMDB51  | 64        | 0.001 | [20,40] | 60     | 8    |

 ## Tools
+./base_workspace.sh is used to install some tools that serves you.
 ## Reference
 The whole framework assembles some famous models.
 Thank you very much for these creators.
 These original code of model are from the following URL:
 1)